 98 Patrick Street, Hobart.
 Ope for dinner Thursday to Monday.

 MoNA does things a little differently and the spirit of artistic deviance extends through to the museum’s dining options.
-Faro, its bar and restaurant in the Pharos wing of MoNA, has much that you’d expect from a European-inspired tapas bar with a few surprises: the current iteration of dinner is a five-course mystery menu featuring the experimental dishes most favoued by chef Vince Trim's culinary guinea pigs.
-As well as dinner, you'll get to peek at incredible artworks without the crowds and be treated to live music.
-This is no ordinary meal and the demand for a seat shows – the first weeks are currently booked out, so add your name to the waitlist and pray for a spot to open up.
+Faro, its bar and restaurant in the Pharos wing of MoNA, has much that you’d expect from a European-inspired tapas bar with a few surprises: the current iteration of dinner is a five-course mystery menu featuring the experimental dishes most favoured by chef Vince Trim's culinary test subjects.
+As well as your meal, you'll get to peek at incredible artworks without the crowds and be treated to live music.
+This is no ordinary meal and the demand for a seat shows – the first iteration sold out fast, with the experience extended on 6 November until 20 December.
+Book quickly.

 MoNA, 655 Main Road, Berriedale; Open for dinner Friday and Saturday, for lunch Saturday and Sunday.
 Bookings essential.